 - Participants are asked to sign a confidentiality agreement.

-- Can be done via breakfast meetings, lunch meetings, or whichever venue works best for your group
+- Can be done via Zoom, Teams, or whichever conferencing software works best for your group.

 To learn more, contact Kim.